Italian irredentism in Istria

 Changes to the Italian eastern border from 1920 to 1975.

-The Italian irredentism in Istria was the political movement supporting the unification to Italy, during the 19th and 20th centuries, of the peninsula of Istria.
+The Italian irredentism in Istria is the irredentist political movement supporting the annexation of the Istrian Peninsula to Italy.
 It is considered closely related to the Italian irredentism in Trieste and Rijeka (Fiume), two cities bordering the peninsula.

 History

-Istria was a part of the Roman Empire from 177 BC until the arrival of the Goths, who eventually occupied it.
-Around the beginning of the 7th century, Slavic incursions began happening around Istria and by the middle of the century, they began to settle in the region.
+Istria was a part of the Roman Empire from 177 BC, then part of Roman Italy as part of the Venetia et Histria.
+This political administration lasted also under the constitution of the Germanic Kingdom of Italy led by Odoacer, then Theodoric and also as part of the Eastern Roman Empire until the arrival of the Lombards, who eventually occupied it.
+Around the beginning of the 7th century, Slavic incursions began around Istria and by the middle of the century, they began to settle in the region.

-The area came under Venetian rule around the 13th century and remained under it until the fall of the Republic of Venice to Napoleon in 1797.
+The area later came under the Carolingian Empire and subsequently became part of the March of Verona.
+It was included into the territory of the Patriarchate of Aquileia before coming under Venetian rule around the 13th century and remained under it until the state's dissolution following its defeat to Napoleon in 1797.
 Istria was then aggregated to the Napoleonic Kingdom of Italy in 1805, and annexed to the Illyrian Provinces in 1809.

 When Napoleon conquered the territory of Istria, he found that Istria was populated by Italians on the coast and in the main cities, but the interior was populated mainly by Croats and Slovenians: this multi-ethnic population in the same peninsula created a situation of antagonism between Slovenes, Croats and Italians, when started the first nationalisms after Napoleon's fall.
 Following 1815, Istria became a part of the Austrian monarchy, and Croats, Slovenians and Italians engaged in a nationalistic feud with each other.
 Following Napoleon's defeat, Istria became part of the Kingdom of Illyria and later the Austrian Littoral as the Margraviate of Istria.
 A census in 1910 found that 38.1% of the population of Istria was Italian, as opposed to 43.5% Serbo-Croatian and 14.3% Slovene.
-This census did not count ethnic groups but rather the "language of daily interaction" (Umgangssprache).
+This census did not count ethnic groups but rather the "language of daily interaction" (German: Umgangssprache).

 As a consequence, Istria was a theater of a nationalistic ethnic struggle between them during the 19th and 20th centuries.
 Italian irredentism was actively followed by many Italians in Istria, such as the Italian sailor and irredentist Nazario Sauro, native to Koper (Capodistria).